johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 You can check whether the policy was applied to a user's Edge browser by navigating to edge://settings/privacy.
 Under **Privacy, search, and services > Security** you should see the **Web content filtering** setting is enabled.

-When a user tries to access a site that is blocked by WCF, they will see a screen like the one in the next screenshot.
+When a user tries to access a site that is blocked by WCF, they'll see a screen like the one in the next screenshot.

 ![Prompt to get permission to access blocked site.](media/microsoft-edge-web-content-filtering/edge-wcf15-site-perm-prompt.png)